MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/checksum-offload.md

 NetAdapterCx checks the registry keywords and honors them when enabling the active offload capabilities.
 The driver doesn't need to take any further action.

 The checksum keywords specified in [Using Registry Values to Enable and Disable Task Offloading](../network/using-registry-values-to-enable-and-disable-task-offloading.md) can be used to enable/disable the checksum offload with a registry key setting.
+Grouped keywords are not supported.

 ## Configuring checksum offload